What Is It Like to Live in Zürich?

 On her blog LittleLadyGoesGlobal she shares a mix of stories about traveling around Switzerland and about life in general.

 Zürich is one of Switzerland’s most idyllic cities, surrounded by spectacular nature and the nearby Alps.

 The city is known for being clean and efficient and has been rated several times as the city with the highest living standard in the world.
 More than once, its inhabitants were also listed as the happiest people in the world.

 Although Zürich is the largest city in Switzerland by land area and population, it only has a population of around 390,000 in the city proper and 1.2 million in the agglomeration area.

 It is the financial center of Switzerland and houses the stock exchange and the headquarters of a large number of national and international companies.

-Zürich is also home of FIFA’s headquarters and Google’s world-wide second largest development center.
+Zürich is also home to FIFA’s headquarters and Google’s development center.
 The city has an increasingly cosmopolitan population (every third inhabitant is a foreigner).